-We may decide to conduct a systems and processes review in advance of the next pricing review, depending on whether we identified any areas of particular concern based on our previous review.
-We may assess the businesses on these areas before the pricing review process.
+We may decide to conduct a systems and process review in advance of the next price review, depending on whether we identified any areas of particular concern based on our previous review.
+We may assess the business on these areas before the price review process.
 This will provide an early indication of the scale and scope of the future expenditure review, while smoothing regulatory burden over the period before the price review.
-It also allows businesses time to address recommendations from the systems and process review in their pricing proposal.
+It also allows time for a business to address recommendations from the systems and process review in its pricing proposal.
+We will consult with the business on the appropriate timing for these reviews.